-The global farming as a service market is projected to reach USD 10.73 billion by 2030, according to the new report by Grand View Research, Inc. The market is expected to witness a CAGR of 15.0% from 2024 to 2030.
-Farming as a service refers to using technologies such as machine learning and the internet of things in yield monitoring and collecting weather data.
+The global farming as a service market size is estimated to reach USD 16.74 billion by 2033, registering a CAGR of 15.5% from 2025 to 2033, according to a new report by Grand View Research, Inc. Farming as a service refers to using technologies such as machine learning and the internet of things in yield monitoring and collecting weather data.
 After the collection of data on these metrics, various algorithms are applied on these metrics to gather meaningful insights and analytics.
 These insights are used to boost the farm's production and address any shortcomings that can be adjusted to get a higher level of productivity.

 The market for farming as a service is segmented into three groups: service type, delivery model, and end-user.
 The service comprises three subcategories: access to markets, farm management solutions, and production support.
 For effective farm management, analytics is provided for yield monitoring, weather data, germination data, soil quality data, etc. Access to markets deals with cutting out intermediaries and linking farmers directly to suppliers and marketplaces using technologies like mobile apps.